AdvancedMultiPhysics/TPL-builder/README.md

     CMAKE_SYSTEM_NAME - The system type: Linux, Generic, etc.
-    CMAKE_SHARED_LINKER_FLAGS - Linker flags for shared libraries INSTALL_DIR      - The install path where we want to install the libraries PROCS_INSTALL    - The number of processors to use to compile each TPL.
+    CMAKE_SHARED_LINKER_FLAGS - Linker flags for shared libraries INSTALL_DIR      - The install path where we want to install the libraries TPL_LIST         - The list of TPLs to build.
-                       Note: we specify the number of processors to use for parallel build through this flag which will be passed to the subsequent build systems. specifying "make -j N" at the top level will build N TPLs in parallel, each with ${PROCS_INSTALL} procs.
-                       If this is not specified the builds will default to serial builds.
-    TPL_LIST         - The list of TPLs to build.
 By default all required TPLs will be built.
                        Note: if provided the TPL_LIST must be in order of the required dependencies.
                        Failure to do so will result in a cmake error at configure time: